josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🦇_at_least_we_now_know.md

 but heavily influenced by us spy history,

-yet somehow blank with the "red threat".
+yet somehow blank when it came to the "red threat".

 close, colonial, anglophone...